 Inventory of Mobile Homes Around You

 Disclaimer: Be aware of mobile home communities you may not want to invest within when starting out.
-Some types of communities to be aware of while beginning can be age-restricted communities, no-pets-allowed communities, very expensive lot rent communities, and very strict communities.
-It may be prudent to keep away from these communities while getting started if possible.
+Some types of communities to be cautious of when beginning can be age-restricted communities, no-pets-allowed communities, very expensive lot rent communities, and very strict communities.
+At least initially, it may be prudent to keep away from these communities if possible.

-Pro Tip: If you are in a geographical location near only half a few dozen parks, you absolutely have the ability and responsibility to grow your business by driving up to 90+/- minutes away.
+Pro Tip: If you are in a geographical location near only a dozen parks or so, you absolutely have the ability and responsibility to grow your business by driving up to 90+/- minutes away.
 This will allow you to expand your area and look for additional towns with even more mobile home parks and neighborhoods.

-There is not one company or person who has a monopoly in any market with regard to mobile home investing — or any other investing, for that matter.
-The greatest investors have yet to start investing.
-Anyone dedicated to taking correct daily action towards building their businesses and reaching their goals has a great chance of succeeding.
+There is not one company or person who has a monopoly in any market with regard to mobile home investing—or any other investing, for that matter.
+The greatest investors have yet to start.
+Anyone dedicated to taking correct daily action toward building their businesses and reaching their goals has a great chance of succeeding.

-Mobile home investors: How do YOU keep tabs on the competition in your market?
+If you’re a mobile home investor, how do YOU keep tabs on the competition in your market?

 Let me know with a comment!